 It didn't go well at all.

-Some who back Sanders, some who support Clinton are very worried that what happened in Nevada and the meltdown this weekend might be a harbinger of trouble and upcoming state conventions and perhaps even the July National Convention in Philly.
+Interviews with state Democratic chairs, other party leaders in a dozen states by Politico, some who back Sanders, some who support Clinton, are very worried that what happened in Nevada and the meltdown this weekend might be a harbinger of trouble and upcoming state conventions and perhaps even the July national convention in Philly.

-Some expressed a high degree of alarm and hope to head off any further clashes by encouraging Bernie Sanders to call for a cool down.
+Some expressed a high degree of alarm and hope to head off any further clashes by encouraging Bernie Sanders to call for a cooldown.

-I hope Senator Sanders would understand that this is not only damaging his own reputation and standing, but also doing great harm to the Democratic Party, unless he encourages his supporters to be more genteel in their protests.
+I hope Senator Sanders would understand that this is not only damaging his own reputation and standing, but also doing great harm to the Democratic Party unless he encourages his supporters to be more genteel in their protests.

 This is priceless.